bensonk/lfnw-elite-talk/slides.md

     httpd = TCPServer(("", 4200), Handler)
     httpd.serve_forever()

-Or, if you find you do this a lot, you can clone sendy, a little wrapper I wrote around this concept:
+To make it easier, you can clone `sendy`, which wraps this in a command.

     $ git clone https://github.com/bensonk/sendy.git
     $ cp sendy/sendy.py ~/bin/sendy                    # Copy it to your bin folder in your homedir
     $ chmod +x !$                                      # Make sure it's executable

+Once it's installed:

     $ cd some/dir/to/send/from                         # Go to the directory you want to be the root
     $ sendy                                            # Sends on port 4200 by default, but configurable

 Evil Things
 ===========

 You can do some pretty evil things with a tool called `ettercap`.

-Please don't do these things to anyone's traffic but your own.
-Ettercap is a great instructional tool, but it's also possible to do horrible things with it.
-Don't do those things.
+_Don't do those things to other people._

  * ARP poisoning
  * Various MITM attacks
-  * Sniffing
+ * Sniff __all__ the things
-  * Blackhole a machine
+ * Null route a MAC
-  * Kill individual connections
+ * Kill individual connections via FIN injection

 Lesson: __NEVER__ trust an open network!

-Looking for certain kinds of traffic
+Looking for certain traffic
 ====================================

 If you'd like to see packets over the network that contain a certain string, ngrep is a great tool: